logic2333/climate-clustering/koppen_29/readme.txt

 But they do exist in some isolated corners, mostly on the high Andes in South America.
 The maps do show this.

-climate_chart.m, ori_data.mat, bordersm.m, borderdata.mat in the upper directory are used.
+koppen.m and koppen_plot.m depends on climate_chart.m, ori_data.mat, bordersm.m, borderdata.mat in the upper directory.